Driving accountability and performance along our value chain.

 United Nations Global Compact (UNGC)

 In February 2019 Landcom became a Participant of the United Nations Global Compact.
-We will report our Communication on Progress annually.
+We report our Communication on Progress annually as part of this report within the GRI table.
+See APPENDIX F: GRI Content Index

 Sustainable Development Goals

 Our Sustainable Places Strategy was directly informed by the Sustainable Development Goals (SDGs).
-We report our contribution to the SDGs annually.
-See Appendix B: Sustainable Development Goals Alignment.
+We report our contribution to the Sustainable Development Goals annually.
+See Appendix D: Sustainable Development Goals Alignment.

 Paris Agreement COP21